brenmcnamara/Infindi/QA.md

  **View a Dropdown of all the Providers**
  - Test Steps:
-   - Start from loggin-in account
+   - Start from logged-in account
    - Click on the "ADD ACCOUNT" button on the bottom
  - Expected Result:
    - Navigates to the provider list screen